Why reach for TUMS

 Wear looser clothing

 Clothes that fit tightly around your waist can put pressure on the stomach.
 This pressure can push the stomach acids up into the esophagus, so take it down a notch.
-Loosen that belt and avoid tight fitting clothing whenever possible.
+Loosen that belt and avoid tight fitting clothing whenever possible, especially at mealtimes.

 Change your sleep position